Reasons to Study Abroad

 - Ask questions

 - Go over application requirements

 - Discuss course equivalency and how a semester abroad fits into your academic advising plan

 Application Due Dates

-For those students who want to get an early start and just cannot wait until BBA Orientation, please use this website to get up to speed on study abroad matters before meeting with BBA International Programs.
+For those students who want to get an early start and just cannot wait until BBA Orientation, please use this website plus the BBA Portal to get up to speed on study abroad matters before meeting with BBA International Programs.